gsrohde/betydbdoc-dataentry/add site.md

 elevation.
 Alternatively, the site website or address might be found through an internet search (e.g. Google).

-Use Table \ref{table:location_accuracy} to determine the number of significant digits to indicate the level of precision with which a study location is known.
+Use Table \ref{tab:location_accuracy} to determine the number of significant digits to indicate the level of precision with which a study location is known.

 \label{tab:location_accuracy}